irfanmustafvi/irfanmustafvi/README.md

 ## 🚀 About Me

-A DevOps enthusiast and Linux administrator, I'm dedicated to creating robust, scalable, and efficient cloud infrastructure solutions.
+As Linux Administrator | AWS enthusiast | Aspiring DevOps engineer.
+I'm dedicated to creating robust, scalable, and efficient cloud infrastructure solutions.
 My GitHub features projects that dive into cloud technologies, automation, CI/CD, and scripting to tackle real-world challenges in system management and development.

 💡 Currently Exploring: AWS, Docker, and Python to deepen my DevOps toolkit.
 I’m passionate about sharing knowledge and contributing to open-source projects that make tech accessible and efficient.